Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-feature-management/README.md

 ### TimeWindowFilter

 This filter provides the capability to enable a feature based on a time window.
-If only `time-window-filter-setting-end` is specified, the feature will be considered on until that time.
-If only start is specified, the feature will be considered on at all points after that time.
+If only `End` is specified, the feature will be considered on until that time.
+If only `Start` is specified, the feature will be considered on at all points after that time.
 If both are specified the feature will be considered valid between the two times.

 ```yaml
 feature-management: